Poikilos/IntroCompatiblizer/README.md

 * Make sure file in Intro folder in your Videos folder in your profile is same resolution and frame rate as original video

 ## Changes
+(2018-01-10)
+* allow running without MP4Box but show error on trying to add MP4 files (require_MP4Box_enable, a hard coded option set to False, still exists where if True will show error and pause then exit if missing MP4Box (gpac))
 (2017-05-29)
 * added separate Delay button
 -- deprecated done_flag in favor of done_flags and flag_index